Protik111/Protik111/README.md

 - 🌱 I’m a Software Developer.
-- 🎓 Currently I'm doing my B.Sc. in Computer Science and Engineering at American International University Bangladesh.
+- 🎓 I've graduated from American International University Bangladesh in Computer Science and Engineering department.
 - 🏃🏻‍♀️ My mission is to learn and grow!
 So that one day I'll be able to contribute to the tech community.
 - 🏁 My dream is to become a Software Developer, and to solve real world problems!
 - 📫 How to reach me: rafiurprotik111@gmail.com